NetApp/FSx-ONTAP-samples-scripts/Terraform/fsxn-replicate/README.md

 ## Introduction
 This repository contains a method to take an existing FSx for ONTAP file system and replicate volumes to a new FSx for ONTAP file system for disaster recovery or backup purposes.
 It leverages both AWS FSx Terraform provider as well as the ONTAP Terraform provider.

-Note: Currently supports replicating volumes within a single SVM.
+Note: Currently it supports replicating volumes within a single SVM.

 ## Setup